Giftbit/Lightrail-API-V2-Docs/docs/object-model.md

 #### Creating and Organizing Values

-Programs act as a template for newly-created Values.
+Programs act as a template for creating new Values.
 So, for the different types of Values you create within Lightrail, it is recommended to create them from different Programs.
 Programs provide a template for all the Values that are created within that Program.
 Programs also enable organization and aggregated statistics on Values.
 Programs make it easy to see how a particular promotion you're running is performing.
 Programs are created through the web app or API.

 ### Contacts